neo4j-drivers/testkit/boltstub/README.md

  * A whitespace separated list of data fields in JOLT format.
    E.g., `"RETURN 1 as n" {} {}`.
    Cf. [[DRV16] Jolt](https://docs.google.com/document/u/0/d/1QK4OcC0tZ08lKqVr-3-z8HpPY9jFeEh6zZPhMm15D-w/edit) (internal document).
-   Note, that stubscript took the liberty to support a simple representation of dictionaries (whenever unambiguous) for improved backwards compatibility, brevity, and readability of stubscripts.
+   Note, that Stubscript took the liberty to support a simple representation of dictionaries (whenever unambiguous) for improved backwards compatibility, brevity, and readability of Stubscripts.
    * By default, the Stubserver derives the appropriate PackStream version to use from the specified Bolt version.
      However, you can manually overwrite this by appending a version to the JOLT object keys.
      Given some JOLT key `"T"`, you can append a `"vX"` giving `"TvX"`, where `X` is the version of PackStream you wish to overwrite.